oliszymanski/PCUBot/README.md

 # PCUBot

 ## Description
-bot.Bot for our PCU discord server
+Bot for our PCU discord server

 ## About the server

-Our website:
-- [ ] add a website
+PCU (Polish Commanding Union) is a Polish discord server.

 ## About the bot

 ## Milestone for 1.0.0
-- [x] Add a command system
+- [x] Add a command system.
-- [ ] Add a warning system
+- [ ] Add a warning system.
+- [ ] Add a complete punishment system.
-- [ ] Add a leveling system
+- [ ] Add a leveling system.

 ## Notes